wp-plugins/wpbizplugins-custom-admin-help-boxes/readme.txt

 = 1.0.3 =
 * Added the possibility of manually typing in custom post types you want the help box to show on, if they for some reason do not appear in the original custom post type list.

+= 1.0.4 =
+* Fixed annoying bug that made all widgets appear on every custom post type.

 == Upgrade Notice ==